UKPLab/sentence-transformers/README.md

 See [Quickstart](https://www.sbert.net/docs/quickstart.html) in our documentation.

+### Embedding Models

-First download a pretrained model.
+First download a pretrained embedding a.k.a.
+Sentence Transformer model.

 ````python
 from sentence_transformers import SentenceTransformer